 First of all, you need to identify the right kind of solar panel which will receive the sunlight and generate power for the solar shed light.
 You will need to decide between using photovoltaic panels and solar thermal panels.
 In most instances the latter type are more suited for a solar shed light.

 Next, you will need to select appropriate batteries that will store the energy received by the panels and here you might want to choose AA type Nickel Cadmium batteries or even Nickel Metal Hydride (Ni-mH) batteries ahead of the more popular lead-acid batteries.
 What is essential is that the battery you choose must provide charge over a longer period of time.

 Thirdly, it is necessary before purchasing a solar shed light to also look at the different light source types with fluorescent tubes being a popular choice as they use less power and the Compact Fluorescent Light is of course an ideal choice because it provides you with a more cost effective solution as compared to the incandescent bulbs.

 Lastly, you need to also factor in costs of running solar shed lights as compared with normal running costs of traditional lighting.
 In this regard it pays to look at an example in which a nine watt light running for one hundred plus hours would cost you a very negligible amount and it is only cost of the light system that is something to worry about.
 Furthermore, the more people that switch to using solar shed lights the lower will the costs be and so things will look even brighter in the future.

 The solar shed light is an excellent way of illuminating your back or front yard shed.
-The lighting options are very inexpensive, require little effort to install and provide many advantages not least of which is absence of any wiring and of course free running costs.
+The solar powered lighting options are very inexpensive, require little effort to install and provide many advantages not least of which is absence of any wiring and of course free running costs.